 • Marketing & Comms Manager – Supports all Board and links with the Board Directors for Conference, Regional Groups and Promoting Audiology & Publications

-As ever, you can contact me or any of our board directors here: admin@baaudiology.org
+As always, you can contact me or any of our board directors here: admin@baaudiology.org

 Take care